 A good web host will have excellent networking infrastructure, and won’t host too many sites on the same servers, helping to keep your website running fast.
 You also need to consider ways you can optimize your pages so they load as quickly as possible.

 This includes removing redundant scripts, compressing images, and stripping out third-party widgets you don’t use.
 Google Webmaster Tools can be used to diagnose and address the cause of website speed issues.

 2. Website downtimes

 Worse than a site that loads slowly is a site that doesn’t load at all.
-When your site is unavailable, it makes for a terrible customer experience and your potential buyers will simply go to your competitors.
+When yours is unavailable, it makes for a terrible customer experience, and your potential buyers will simply go to your competitors.

 3. Database connection failures